Allowances and caps

 The overall volume of greenhouse gases that can be emitted by the power plants, factories and other fixed installations covered by the EU emissions trading system (EU ETS) is limited by a 'cap' on the number of emission allowances.
 A separate cap applies to the aviation sector.
 Both caps are set at EU level.
 Within these Europe-wide caps, companies receive or buy emission allowances which they can trade as needed.

 Each allowance gives the holder the right to emit one tonne of carbon dioxide (CO2), the main greenhouse gas, or the equivalent amount of two more powerful greenhouse gases, nitrous oxide NO2) and perfluorocarbons (PFCs).

 Power stations and other fixed installations have a separate emissions cap from aviation because different types of allowances are issued for the two parts of the EU ETS.
 Allowances issued for fixed installations are general allowances, while the aviation sector has aviation allowances.
 Airlines can use both types of allowances for compliance purposes, but fixed installations cannot use aviation allowances.

-The 2013 cap for emissions from power stations and other fixed installations in the 28 EU Member States and the three EEA-EFTA states has been finally set at 2,084,301,856 allowances.
+The 2013 cap for emissions from power stations and other fixed installations in the 28 EU Member States and the three EEA-EFTA states was set at 2,084,301,856 allowances.

 During phase 3 of the EU ETS (2013-2020), this cap decreases each year by 1.74% of the average total quantity of allowances issued annually in 2008-2012.
 In absolute terms this means the number of general allowances will be reduced annually by 38,264,246.

 Thanks to the decreasing cap, in 2020 emissions from fixed installations will be 21% lower than in 2005.